 Answering interview questions for HR managers can be essential for landing a role at an organization.
 With many jobs requiring a solid background in dealing with people and managing teams, it’s vital to ensure you’re prepared for any potential questions.

-This article will cover key HR interview questions you should be ready to answer.
-By the end of this article, you’ll know how to prepare for your HR interview and make sure you’re ready for any questions that may come your way.
+This article will cover key HR interview questions you should be ready to answer, and introduce you to a powerful tool for interview preparation: the HIGH5 strengths assessment.
+By identifying your unique strengths through this test, you’ll gain valuable insights that can set you apart in HR interviews.
+By the end of this article, you’ll not only know how to prepare for your HR interview but also understand how leveraging your strengths can make you a standout candidate ready for any questions that come your way.

 Let’s get right into it.